-Trio Psychology & Cathryn Hanssen~ Be Your True Self
+Trio Psychology & Dr. Cathryn Hanssen~ Be Your True Self

 I am a Registered Psychologist in the province of Alberta.
 I am also married, and am extremely fond of animals – so fond of them that I have three rescue dogs of my own.
 I enjoy numerous activities, including hiking and ultimate Frisbee.
 Another passion of mine is volunteering with the Alberta Spay and Neuter Task Force.

 I am professional, caring, and open-minded.
 I will help you achieve a better understanding of yourself and increase your sense of personal happiness.
 Together we can remove the blocks that keep you from living the best life you can.
 It’s like if you can imagine a world that appears grey, and then suddenly someone turns up the colour.
 I will not only listen to your concerns, but I will also offer tools and solutions to help you move forward.

 My education began with a Bachelor of Arts in Psychology from the University of Winnipeg.
 I then went on to complete a Bachelor of Human Ecology, major in Family Studies from the University of Manitoba.
 Needing a break, I decided to take 10 or so years off from studying, during which time I worked for a doctor’s office, a hospital, the Government of Manitoba, the Government of Alberta, an EAP, and a non-profit agency.

 After working in numerous positions I decided that I wanted to fulfill my dream of becoming a Psychologist.
 I returned to school and completed a Master of Arts degree in Counselling Psychology.
 Upon completing this degree, a year and a half of training followed and finally, I was a Registered Psychologist!
 I also completed a Doctor of Psychology degree (Psy.D.) in 2018.